devben-io/blog/_posts/2018-02-02-git-create-a-new-branch-with-no-history.md

   - CLI
 ---

-# GIT - Create a new Branch with no history

 this creates a `<NEW_BRANCH_NAME>` from the current branch, with the last commit as the only commit. (no history)